alastairtooth/Dice-Game/README.md

 # Dice-Game
 A simple Dice app that randomly rolls dice for board games.
+App part of AppBrewery Dev Bootcamp Course.

 # What I Learnt Building It
 - Creation of Constants & Variables